 Following the joys of Stir-Up Sunday I’ve surprisingly woken up bright and early, but I wonder what you’re up to?

-Darlings, I do wonder if you know what Stir-Up Sunday actually is?
-“Hmm, that certainly rings a bell”, Miss Windsor hears you grunt from deep within your bedclothes!
+Darlings, but before I proceed, I do wonder if you know what Stir-Up Sunday actually is?
+“Hmm, that certainly rings a bell,”I hear you grunt from deep within your bedclothes!

-So, before you have a good ol’ go at re-creating this heavenly pud, Miss Windsor suggests you make two generous sized puddings, instead of an extra-large one – as recommended by Mrs Beeton – which would certainly feed a family of ten!
+So, before you have a good ol’ go at re-creating this heavenly pud, Miss Windsor suggests you make two generous sized puddings, instead of an extra-large one – as previously recommended by Mrs Beeton – which would certainly feed a family of ten!

-Or why not tune in to Miss Windsor’s YouTube channel for a chucklesome ‘one-to-one’ tutorial, and learn how to make your very own Christmas Pudding from scratch!
+Or why not tune in to Miss Windsor’s YouTube channel for a chucklesome ‘one-to-one’ tutorial, and learn how to make your very own Christmas pudding from scratch!

 Enjoy with a drop or two of brandy butter, thick cream or custard!